DS-Shahina/DS-Shahina/README.md

 #### About my experience,

-I have 1+ year of relevant experience in data science domain.
+I a total of 3+ years of IT industry experience.

 I have good Knowledge in Data Science domain also